 They grow each other’s reach because they serve different contexts to different sections of your target audience.

-Are you ready to design a campaign that leverages the strength of both of these marketing channels?
+Are you ready to design a digital marketing campaign that leverages the strength of both of these channels?

 If so, then I’ve compiled four methods for you.